Is Korea Easy to Get Around Without a Car? What First-Time Visitors Experience

 I noticed that people who like structure found comfort, and people who like spontaneity found freedom.
 Both existed at the same time.

-This works for those who are willing to release control without losing direction.
+This works for those willing to release control without losing direction.
 For those who want to feel carried rather than driven.
+It's not about avoiding a car.
+It's about choosing a different relationship with movement.

 I thought this would just be a practical observation.
 But I noticed it changed how I remember the trip.
 The places blend together, connected by motion rather than roads.